intel-analytics/dify-docs/en/tutorials/model-configuration/ipex-llm.md

 [IPEX-LLM](https://github.com/intel-analytics/ipex-llm) is a PyTorch library for running LLM on Intel CPU and GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max) with very low latency.

-Dify supports integrating LLM and Text Embedding capabilities of large language models deployed with IPEX-LLM.
+Dify supports integrating LLM and Text Embedding capabilities of large language models deployed with IPEX-LLM on Intel platforms.

 ## Quick Integration